Services

 Individual & Small Group

-Individual and group therapy sessions will last 45 minutes to an hour on a weekly basis, depending on the client’s specific needs and profile.
-We will work on specific skills related to the needs of the individual such as social skills (e.g., friendships, dating, social safety, nonverbal language, and self-advocacy), independent living skills (e.g., budgeting, cooking, cleaning), executive functioning (time management, planning and prioritizing, making and keeping appointments), and college/career planning and development.
+Individual and group therapy sessions—including both speech and occupational therapy—will last 30 minutes to an hour on a weekly basis, depending on the client’s specific needs and profile.
+We offer personalized support in areas such as social skills (e.g., friendships, dating, social safety, nonverbal language, and self-advocacy), independent living skills (e.g., budgeting, cooking, cleaning), executive functioning (e.g., time management, planning and prioritizing, making and keeping appointments), and college/career planning and development.

-Consultations with other professionals in the client's team will be offered to ensure overall individual success.
+Consultations with other professionals on the client’s team—including speech-language pathologists, occupational therapists, educators, and support staff—will be offered to ensure holistic, individualized care and long-term success.

 2